payu-india/CMS-Chatbot/docs/Offerings/introduction-recurring-payments-integration/using-zion-subscription-automation-platform/index.md

 To integrate Zio

-1. Create Subscription (define billing plan)
+1. Create Subscription (define billing plan).
+For more information on APIs used, refer to [Manage Subscriptions API](ref:manage-subscriptions).
-2. Execute Consent Transaction (customer authorization → get authRefId)
+2. Execute Consent Transaction (customer authorization → get authRefId).
+For more information, refer to [Payment Consent Transaction with Merchant Hosted Checkout](ref:payment-consent-transaction-merchant-hosted).
-3. Configure webhooks for invoice notifications
+3. Configure webhooks for invoice notifications.
-4. Zion auto-charges per billing cycle
+4. Zion auto-charges per billing cycle.
+For more information, refer to [Manage Invoice APIs](ref:manage-invoice-apis-for-zion).